Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Proofs of Theorems A, B, C, and D

-An upgrade to the conclusion of the $\IP$ polynomial \Szemeredi{} theorem is available in the case that the polynomials in \eqref{eqn_poly_return_set} are required to be linear.
-In that case, the family $\familytwo$ can be shown to be $\IP_0^*$ (see \cref{sec_open_quests_dps_sets} for a definition of the family $\IP_0^*$) by a corollary of a result of Furstenberg and Katznelson \cite[Thm.
+An upgrade to the conclusion of the IP polynomial \Szemeredi{} theorem is available in the case that the polynomials in \eqref{eqn_poly_return_set} are required to be linear.
+In that case, the family $\familytwo$ can be shown to be IP$_0^*$ (every member has nonempty intersection with every set that contains arbitrarily large finite sums sets, as defined in \eqref{eqn_def_of_fs_set}) by a corollary of a result of Furstenberg and Katznelson \cite[Thm.
 10.3]{furstenberg_katznelson_1985}.
-The relationship between the families $\dcPS^*$ and $\IP_0^*$ is not known; it may be the case that $\IP_0^* \subseteq \dcPS^*$, for example.
-See \cref{ques:pointwise_recurrence_IP_0} below for more discussion in this direction. \end{remark}
+It is not known whether every IP$_0^*$ set is $\dcsyndetic$; we pose this as an open problem in \cref{quest_ip_zero_star_dynam_synd}.
+If true, the linear case of \cref{thm_dcps_is_poly_mult_comm_rec} could be seen as a corollary of the result of Furstenberg and Katznelson. \end{remark}